junxit/us-congress-bills-113/metadata.md

 - 2014-06-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4870.
 - 2014-06-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5575)
 - 2014-06-20 — The previous question was ordered pursuant to the rule. (consideration: CR H5575)
+- 2014-06-25 — Received in the Senate and Read twice and referred to the Committee on Appropriations.